Natkuma01/ProvenanceGuard/README.md

 ## 4. What the Labels Say (Transparency Labels)

-These are the exact labels shown to readers.
+Labels shown to readers.
 They use simple English and avoid technical terms:

 *   **For High-Confidence AI ($\le 0.55$):**
     > `"Content Note: Automated detection systems indicate this text closely matches patterns found in machine-generated writing."`